Autophagy

 Additionally, you may see an uptick in your Heart Rate Variability (HRV).
 HRV is a key indicator of nervous system balance, resilience to stress, and overall health.
 A higher HRV is associated with better sleep and reduced stress.

-Increases Energy & Vitality
+Energy and Vitality

 In addition to enhancing autophagy, spermidine activates mitophagy – a process that clears out old and poorly functioning mitochondria.
 Mitochondria are the powerhouses of our cells, providing the energy needed for all cellular activities.
 When mitochondria are not functioning optimally, it can lead to low energy levels.
 By promoting the renewal of healthy mitochondria, spermidine helps to restore energy and vitality, leading to a renewed sense of stamina and vigor.

 In a human clinical trial, it was proven to promote hair growth by moving hair follicles from the shedding phase to the growth phase and keeping them in this phase longer [4, 5].
-This is also when melanogenesis, the production of hair pigment, takes place, which is why some of our clients experience gray hair reversal.
+This is also when melanogenesis, the production of hair pigment, takes place, which is why some of our clients experience hair color repigmentation (however, this is only about 30% of clients as it is down to a variety of factors).
+Read our blog post on reversing gray hair naturally here.

 Cognitive decline is a common concern with aging, but spermidine offers hope in this area as well.
 By stimulating autophagy, spermidine supports brain health and enhances cognitive function.
 A human clinical trial found that plant-derived spermidine can improve memory and cognition in older adults experiencing subjective cognitive decline [6].
-Say goodbye to brain fog and welcome clearer, sharper thinking.

-Promotes Gut Health
+Gut Health

 Gut dysbiosis, which is an imbalance between good and bad bacteria in the gut microbiome, is one of the root causes of aging and a key indicator of poor gut health.
 Spermidine helps to combat this by sealing the tight junctions in the gut lining.
 Since the gut lining is only one cell thick, these are prone to becoming leaky and require support in sealing them up [7].